-Note: Capital surplus arising from donation pertain to unclaimed dividends over 5 years past due.
+Note 2: Capital surplus arising from donation pertain to unclaimed dividends over 5 years past due.

-A. Pursuant to the R.O.C.
-Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that

-B. Refer to Note 6(6) for the adjustment of capital surplus due to the cash capital increase of associates for the years ended December 31, 2022 and 2021.
+- A. Pursuant to the R.O.C.
+Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
+Further, the R.O.C.
+Securities and Exchange Act requires that the amount of capital surplus to be capitalised mentioned above should not exceed 10% of the paid-in capital each year.
+However, capital surplus should not be used to cover accumulated deficit unless the legal reserve is insufficient. - B. Refer to Note 6(6) for details of adjustment of capital surplus due to trading of affiliated company's stocks for the years ended December 31, 2023 and 2022.